 Apply from 14 June until 8 October 2021

 The scholarship is for students who have passed their secondary-school diploma in Fryslân and were living in Fryslân for at least two of their years at secondary school.
 They can receive a total grant of grant EUR 4,800.
-EUR 1,600 in the first year* (because of the expected government discount on the first-year tuition fee) and EUR 1,600 in the second and third years.
+EUR 1,600 in the first year* (because of the expected Dutch government discount on the first-year tuition fee) and EUR 1,600 in the second and third year.
 A total of EUR 100,000 is available.
-Applications for the scholarship can be submitted to the Province of Fryslân from 15 June 2020 until 9 October.
+Applications for the scholarship can be submitted to the Province of Fryslân from 14 June until 8 October 2021.